 115.78(f).
-The agency has provided the auditor with FDC Procedure 602.053 - Prison Rape: Prevention, Detection, and Response.
+The agency has provided the auditor with FDC Procedure 602.053 Prison Rape - Prevention, Detection, and Response.
 In the Discipline section, the procedure states that when it is determined that an incarcerated individual has filed a PREA report in bad faith, for example knowingly filing a false report, the incarcerated individual may be subject to discipline.
 In this case, discipline is appropriate and would not violate this provision.

-The auditor reviewed the 115 sexual abuse investigation files from the previous 12 months during the onsite audit.
-The auditor did not find any incidents of incarcerated individual discipline due to the finding of false allegations, although the auditor found multiple allegations filed by three individuals, which appeared to be manipulative in nature.
+The auditor reviewed the 19 sexual abuse investigation files from the previous 12 months during the onsite audit.
+The auditor did not find any incidents of incarcerated individual discipline due to the finding of false allegations.
 Based on this analysis, the auditor finds the facility in compliance with this provision.